danielalfb/danielalfb/README.md

     currentFocus: "Learning React and growing my skillset in algorithm writing",
     favoriteQuote: "The chances of finding out what’s really going on in the universe are so remote, the only thing to do is hang the sense of it and keep yourself occupied",
     finalMessage: "Ask me about anything.
 I'm a firm believer that we're all here to grow and learn together.
-Let's connect and share!
+Let's connect!
     So long and thanks for all the fish."
 };
 ```